 We apply the developed modelling approach to estimate the population of river turtles during a mass nesting event.
 We account for multiple sources of errors, such as individuals’ availability, individuals joining and leaving the local population during the sampling period, and double counts due to the orthomosaic building process.
 Although initially inspired to improve the monitoring of river turtles, the developed framework is very versatile and can be readily used or adapted to several different contexts in which aggregated populations are surveyed using a drone orthomosaic.
 We therefore discuss the applications and expansions of the developed method for other wildlife surveying scenarios.

-2. Methods
+2. Materials and Methods

 2.1 Study area

+Field studies must have appropriate licences and permits to carry out the work, and details of these should be given in the methods section of the manuscript, including details of the body that granted them and relevant licence and permit numbers.
+If you did not need permission for fieldwork, please state this regardless.
+If your study did not involve fieldwork please disregard this.

+Please let us know whether or not you received ethical approval for this research from an appropriate animal ethics committee.
+If you received ethical approval please add a statement to this effect to your methods section, stating the body that granted approval and any relevant approval numbers.
+If your study did not require ethical approval please state this in your methods section regardless.
+If your study did not involve animals in any way then please disregard this.

+Please address this only if your research involved human participants:

+Please clarify whether or not you received written informed consent from participants to participate in this research, and provide a statement in your manuscript briefly outlining the consent procedure.
+If verbal, rather than written consent was received, please briefly explain why.

+If you used one, please upload a copy of your questionnaire or interview questions as Supporting Information.